-Notes: Data is for single-named five-year (5Y) senior composite CDS for all banks domiciled in FSB member jurisdictions, G20-countries and

-G-SIB home jurisdictions.
+Notes: Data is for single-named five-year senior composite CDS for all banks domiciled in FSB member jurisdictions, G20-countries and G-SIB home jurisdictions.
 See the Technical Appendix for more detail.
 An increase in the spread between holdco and opco CDS prices implies that holdco debt is considered to be riskier, consistent with some positive probability of bail-in.
+The ISDA 2003 definition has become less common in more recent years and may therefore be less representative.

 Source: Markit